azvaska/TIPSIT/mastermind/mastermind/README.md

 A guessing game.
 <br>
-lean what it is about [here](https://en.wikipedia.org/wiki/Mastermind_(board_game))
+Lean what it is about [here](https://en.wikipedia.org/wiki/Mastermind_(board_game))
 ## Additional Features
 - Variable number of rows for the guess